If you've blocked our ad, please consider unblocking it.

 Zelda's chamber looks vastly different in the NES version: the pillars continue all the way to the exit here, while they originally stopped after the stairs as the ceiling gets lower.
 In addition, torches near Zelda were added, though they're absent in the ending sequence.

 In the original release, the "roaming monsters" are just nondescript blobs of various colors.
 These were changed in the NES version, possibly to make the difficulty of the encounters more obvious to the player.
-Some encounters were also changed, such as the NES version having less Bits that give more experience.
+Some encounters were also changed, such as the NES version having less Bits (red blob monsters) that give more experience.

 Not only was the Megami Zou ("goddess statue") rechristened a "Trophy", it was given a different sprite.